spotinst/help/src/docs/billing-engine/get-started/connect-azure.md

   - Enterprise Agreement Only: Select the _Agreement Type_ **Enterprise Agreement** and enter the [Enterprise Agreement Billing Account ID](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/direct-ea-administration#view-enrollment-details).
   - Microsoft Customer Agreement Only: Select the _Agreement Type_ **Microsoft Customer Agreement** and enter the [Microsoft Customer Agreement Billing Account ID](https://learn.microsoft.com/en-us/azure/cost-management-billing/understand/mca-overview#check-access-to-a-microsoft-customer-agreement).

-## Step 4: Create Certificates and Secrets
+## Create Certificates and Secrets

 In the previous app registration that was created, complete the following steps to create a client secret: